open-mmlab/mmdetection3d/README.md

 **v1.1.1** was released in 30/5/2023

-We have constructed a strong LiDAR semantic segmentation benchmark with same data augmentation and training setting on SemanticKITTI, including Cylinder3D, MinkUNet and SPVCNN.
-Specifically, the improved MinkUNetv2 can achieve 70.3 mIoU on the validation set.
-We also support the training of BEVFusion and an Occupancy Prediction Network, TPVFomrer, in our projects.
+We have constructed a comprehensive LiDAR semantic segmentation benchmark on SemanticKITTI, including Cylinder3D, MinkUNet and SPVCNN methods.
+Noteworthy, the improved MinkUNetv2 can achieve 70.3 mIoU on the validation set of SemanticKITTI.
+We have also supported the training of BEVFusion and an occupancy prediction method, TPVFomrer, in our `projects`.
 More new features about 3D perception are on the way.
 Please stay tuned!

 ## Introduction